lsst-sitcom/sitcomtn-101/index.rst

 .. abstract::

-   This technote uses data from the VMS, dc accelerometers and IMS to estimate the effect of the Fan Coil Units (FCUs) are likely to have on image quality
+   This technical note analyzes data from the Vibration Monitoring System (VMS), dc accelerometers, and the Independent Measurement System (IMS) to assess how the operation of Fan Coil Units (FCUs) might impact image quality.

 Introduction
 ============

-This technote uses data from the VMS, dc accelerometers and IMS to estimate the effect of the Fan Coil Units (FCUs) are likely to have on image quality.
+This technical note analyses data from the Vibration Monitoring System (VMS), dc accelerometers and Independant Measurement System (IMS) to assess how the operation of Fan Coil Units (FCUs) might impact image quality.
 Primarily we use the Vibration Monitoring System (VMS) attached to M1M3 (for more information see the `VMS confluence page <https://confluence.lsstcorp.org/pages/viewpage.action?pageId=156502157>`_).
 The description of the FCU is avaiable in
 `SPIE 77331E <https://doi.org/10.1117/12.857438>`_.

-The VMS data are stored in a single hdf5 data file (/sdf/data/rubin/shared/mtm1m3_test_files/vms_data/2023/12/M1M3-2023-12-07T00:00.hdf) acquired on 2023/12/07.
+The VMS data are stored in a single hdf5 data file `/sdf/data/rubin/shared/mtm1m3_test_files/vms_data/2023/12/M1M3-2023-12-07T00:00.hdf ` acquired on 2023/12/07.
 A description of the data taking procedure with exact timing is available in a log file attached to the JIRA ticket `SITCOM-1131 <https://rubinobs.atlassian.net/browse/SITCOM-1131>`_ associated to this Technical Note.
 The timing of each data taking period corresponding to the various fan speeds expressed in percent of the maximum speed is deduced from the log file.